gssasank/java-reference/oop/README.md

-Running these code directly in an IDE won't create any problem, but running these codes in the terminal without compling them may create some problems as many of the files have multiple classes in them, you can reffer to this [link](https://stackoverflow.com/questions/55794907/cant-find-mainstring-method-in-class-tapedeck-the-main-method-is-in-the-o) for more details.
+Running these code directly in an IDE won't create any problem, but running these codes in the terminal without compling them may create some problems as many of the files have multiple classes in them, you can reffer to this [link](https://stackoverflow.com/questions/55794907/cant-find-mainstring-method-in-class-tapedeck-the-main-method-is-in-the-o) and this [link](https://www.programmingsimplified.com/java/source-code/java-program-multiple-classes) for more details.
 If you face this problem in VS code then press **ctrl+shift+p** and execute **Java: Clean the java language server workspace**.